elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/javascript-specials.md

 ---
 title: JavaScript Specials
 description: JavaScript Specials are outliers in our code that we must understand.
-It's the simpliest way to understand JavaScript.
+It's the simplest way to understand JavaScript.
+Frontend Interview Questions.
 sidebar_position: 20
 sidebar_label: JavaScript Specials
 ---